m1nhhsgs/patient-management-system/README.md

 ## Features

 - Patient registration: Easily add new patients to the system by entering their personal and contact information.
-- Appointment scheduling: Schedule and manage patient appointments, including date, time, and assigned healthcare professional.
+- Appointment scheduling: Schedule and manage patient appointments, including date, time, and assigned healthcare professional. (updating)
-- Medical record management: Maintain comprehensive medical records for each patient, including diagnoses, treatments, and medications.
+- Medical record management: Maintain comprehensive medical records for each patient, including diagnoses, treatments, and medications. (updating)
-- Billing: Generate and manage patient invoices, track payments, and generate financial reports.
+- Billing: Generate and manage patient invoices, track payments, and generate financial reports. (updating)

 ## Installation